 It Started With a Smile

-Emanuel Boaz worked as a sales clerk in the gift shop at the lodge.
+Emmanuel Boaz worked as a sales clerk in the gift shop at the lodge.
 Bethany first met him when purchasing a stamp for a postcard to send to her dad.

-The first thing she noticed about Emanuel was his engaging personality and how helpful he was to the customers in the gift shop.
+The first thing she noticed about Emmanuel was his engaging personality and how helpful he was to the customers in the gift shop.
 His warm, friendly nature made you feel at home, even if you were thousands of miles away.

 But you could tell there was something he was holding back.

-Emanuel wouldn’t show his teeth when he smiled.
+Emmanuel wouldn’t show his teeth when he smiled.
 He’d often cover his mouth with his hands when he talked or laughed, to hide the yellow discolorations.

 Bethany sensed his self-consciousness, and she could relate.
 She had been bullied in grade school for her less-than-perfect smile.
 It wasn’t until she was 17 that she was able to improve her teeth with dental work.

 In a funny kind of way, their shared experience with dental problems created an immediate bond.

 Throughout the course of the trip, Bethany continued to learn more about Emmanuel and his family, and one of the items on his bucket list: to become a safari guide.